-Your eyelids may contradict the youthful energy and temperament that a person has within.
-A simple procedure to correct this “tired look” may provide a considerable uplift in one’s spirit and outlook.
+Your eyelids may contradict the youthful energy and temperament that you have within.
+A simple eyelid surgery procedure to correct this “tired look” may provide a considerable uplift in one’s spirit and outlook.
 It also has a favorable impact upon public perception.
 Dr. LaPatka in Santa Barbara uses a non-external incision approach (known as transconjunctival) to remove excess fat of the lower eyelid.
 Some individuals need a small amount of skin removed from the lower lid.
-There is minimal scarring because the incision is placed in the fold of the eyelid.
+There is minimal scarring from the eyelid surgery because the incision is placed in the fold of the eyelid.
 No single technique for eyelid surgery is ideal for everyone.
 A plastic surgery consultation with Dr. LaPatka will help you decide on the most appropriate cosmetic procedure to bring back your beautiful, vibrant eyes.

-Will this procedure remove some of the dark circles and crow’s feet?
+Will this eyelid surgery procedure remove some of the dark circles and crow’s feet?

 A blepharoplasty will not remove crow’s feet or dark circles from your face.
 Other non-surgical techniques such as laser and intense pulsed light treatment can be performed to treat these problems.
 Botox and dermal fillers may also be an option.
 Dr. LaPatka can discuss the alternatives best suited to you.